-Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360, And PS4, Could Decide Popularity?
+Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360 And PS4 Could Decide Popularity?

 Fortunately, Microsoft has ensured that Xbox Scorpio doubles as a UHD Blu-ray player.
 Additionally, it does have some popular exclusive Halo and Gears of War franchises, but will they stand up against Uncharted 4 and Last of Us remake as well as the upcoming sequel?

-[Featured Image by Christian PetersenGetty Images]
+[Featured Image by Christian Petersen/Getty Images]